TDI: 2 What's this?

 Nairobi National Park

-Obviously, you won’t be able to see as much wildlife as in the large Reserves like Maasai Mara, or Tsavo, but it’s an interesting experience to see a lion, with the city’s skyscrapers in the background.
-If you are trying to see the wildlife on the budget, this would be one of your best options in Kenya.
+Obviously, you won’t be able to see as much wildlife as in the large reserves like Maasai Mara or Tsavo, but it’s an interesting experience to see a lion with the city’s skyscrapers in the background.
+If you are trying to see the wildlife on a budget, this would be one of your best options in Kenya.
 The most popular features of the park are:

 - Nairobi Safari Walk – Spotting wildlife on foot is a unique experience.